jobjo/popper/CONTRIBUTING.md

 # Contributing

-Contributions are welcomed and done by creating a Pull Request to be landed on the `main` branch!
+Contributions are welcomed and done by creating a pull request to be landed on the `main` branch.

-See  [open issues](https://github.com/jobjo/popper/issues).
-The ones labeled with `good first issue` may be a good start if you're new to the project.
+See [open issues](https://github.com/jobjo/popper/issues) for some list of items.

 If you have any questions, comments or suggestions open a [new issue](https://github.com/jobjo/popper/issues/new) or get in touch over email.